-If you are planning to stay in the Netherlands for longer than four consecutive months, you need to register at City Hall.
+Are you planning to stay in the country for more than four consecutive months?
+Amazing choice, you will love it here!
+You will, however, have to register at City Hall.

 This can only be done in person and by appointment at City Hall.